Henry Olsson: Career and scholarship

 Olsson's writings and research focused on Swedish 19th-century poetry, including the poets Carl Jonas Love Almqvist, who was the topic of his doctoral dissertation at Stockholm University in 1927, Gustaf Fröding, and Carl Snoilsky.
-He was particularly interested in the literature of his home province, Värmland: Almqvist had lived a large part of his life in Köla, Olsson's birth place, and Fröding was born in Värmland and wrote some of his poetry in the local dialect.
+He was particularly interested in the literature of his home province, Värmland: Almqvist had lived a large part of his life in Köla, Olsson's birthplace, and Fröding was born in Värmland and wrote some of his poetry in the local dialect.
 In a book published by Olsson in the 1970s he recollected reading the news about Fröding's death in 1911, which had affected him strongly.

 In 1936, Olsson applied for the position as Professor of literature at Lund University, and his two former teachers Lamm and Blanck both supported his application.
 The Danish scholar Poul V Rubow, however, strongly advised against Olsson receiving the appointment, and Olsson decided to withdraw his application.
 In 1945, he was elected to succeed Lamm as Professor of literary history and poetics at Stockholm university, a position he remained at until his retirement in 1961.

 He was elected a member of the Swedish Academy in 1952 and was a member of the Nobel Committee for the literature prize between 1960 and 1971.